chesslablab/spablab/README.md

 ### Testing Environment

-In order to develop the `redux-chess` package locally, you may want to look at the [testing environment repo](https://github.com/chesslab/testing-redux-chess) as well.
+In order to develop the `@chesslab/redux-chess` package locally, you may want to look at the [testing environment repo](https://github.com/chesslab/testing-redux-chess) as well.

 ### License